Brooke does not take the virus seriously at first.

 “Maybe they’ll stop if you dye your hair blonde?”
 Delaney suggests, her glossy lips twitching at the corners.

 “What the actual fuck, Delaney?”
 Brooke’s voice wavers, sending a new wave of disgust through her system.
-She is not about to cry in front of her roommate.
+She is not going to cry in front of her roommate.

 “I’m kidding, obviously.
 God.
 You’ve become so sensitive lately.
 Weren’t you the one who always made fresh-off-the-boat jokes about yourself when you first got here?”